 If the job or the company appeals to you, go for it!
 Even if you don’t get the job, the routine of preparing an application and trying to secure an interview is very good practice for you.

-Two essential rules for writing a cover letter when you have no experience:
+Two key rules for writing a cover letter when you have no experience:

 - Understand the company and / or job